Estimation of Risk Contributions with MCMC: Abstract

 \section{Abstract}

-Determining risk contributions by unit exposures to portfolio-wide economic capital is an important task in financial risk management.
-Despite its practical demands, computation of risk contributions is challenging for most risk models because it often requires rare-event simulation.
-In this paper, we address the problem of estimating risk contributions when the total risk is measured by Value-at-Risk (VaR).
-We propose a new estimator of VaR contributions, that utilizes Markov chain Monte Carlo (MCMC) method.
-Unlike the existing estimators, our MCMC-based estimator is computed by samples of conditional loss distribution given the rare event of our interest.
-MCMC method enables to generate such samples without evaluating the density of total risk.
-Thanks to these features, our estimator has improved sample-efficiency compared with the crude Monte Carlo method.
-Moreover, our method is widely applicable to various risk models specified by joint portfolio loss density.
-In this paper, we show that our MCMC-based estimator has several attractive properties, such as consistency and asymptotic normality.
-Our numerical experiment also demonstrates that, in various risk models used in practice, our MCMC estimator has smaller bias and MSE compared with these of existing estimators.
+Determining risk contributions of unit exposures to portfolio-wide economic capital is an important task in financial risk management.
+Computing risk contributions involves difficulties caused by rare-event simulations.
+In this study, we address the problem of estimating risk contributions when the total risk is measured by value-at-risk (VaR).
+Our proposed estimator of VaR contributions is based on the Metropolis-Hasting (MH) algorithm, which is one of the most prevalent Markov chain Monte Carlo (MCMC) methods.
+Unlike existing estimators, our MH-based estimator consists of samples from conditional loss distribution given a rare event of interest.
+This feature enhances sample efficiency compared with the crude Monte Carlo method.
+Moreover, our method has the consistency and asymptotic normality, and is widely applicable to various risk models having joint loss density.
+Our numerical experiments based on simulation and real-world data demonstrate that in various risk models, even those having high-dimensional ($\approx 500$) inhomogeneous margins, our MH estimator has smaller bias and mean squared error compared with existing estimators. \\ \\